 1. Passing the Qualifying Examination at the Ph.D.
-Level: The details on the qualifying exam can be found on Biophysics Policies.
+Level: Details on the qualifying exam can be found here.

 2. Two Semesters of Biophysics Seminar (BIPH698L): It is expected that students will routinely attend weekly seminars.

 3. Research Rotations (two semesters of BIPH699): Students are expected to complete 3 rotations during their first academic year.
 Students will begin research rotations their first semester of study.
 All students must produce a small presentation at the end rotation.
 Each rotation must be approved by the program director.
-A student may opt-out of their 3rd rotation and continue working in their 2nd rotation or return to their 1st rotation placement, only with approval by both the 1)Biophysics Program Director 2) Lab PI If a student completes two rotations in the same lab during the Spring Semester, it is expected that there has been a commitment made to support the student during the summer.
-Feel free to explore the Biophysics faculty and their current research.
+A student may opt-out of their 3rd rotation and continue working in their 2nd rotation or return to their 1st rotation placement, only with approval by both the 1)Biophysics Program Director 2) Lab PI.

-4. Advance to Candidacy: The student completes the preliminary stage of his/her research and by the end of the fifth semester students must present a research proposal.
-The research proposal is a scholarly paper that demonstrates the ability of the candidate to analyze the topic/subject of his/her research, present preliminary data and a realistic plan for the project.
-We do not stipulate the volume or specific format, but the written proposal must have elements of a typical grant application: background and significance, problem statement, aims, preliminary data and research plan.
-The written proposal is sent to a committee of 3-4 faculty a week before oral presentation.
-A formal presentation related to the research proposal must also be completed.
-Further information on Advancement to candidacy.
+4. Advance to Candidacy: The student completes the preliminary stage of his/her research and by the end of the fifth semester he/she must present a research proposal.
+The research proposal is a document that demonstrates the ability of the candidate to analyze the topic/subject of his/her research, present preliminary data, and propose a realistic plan for the project.
+We do not stipulate the length or specific format, but the written proposal must have elements of a typical grant application: background and significance, problem statement, aims, preliminary data, and a research plan.
+A scholarly paper (for theoreticians) can present an in-depth analysis of a problem that may or may not be directly related to the primary topic of student research.
+The written proposal/paper is sent to a committee of 3-4 faculty a week before presentation.
+The written document and formal oral presentation of the research proposal are judged and discussed by the committee, which then provides recommendations for the thesis completion.
+Further information on advancement to candidacy can be found here.

 5. Advancement to Candidacy cannot be less than six months prior to the students Ph.D. defense.